 For more information on child safety, please visit this website.

 Any affiliated SOM programs/groups that work with youth/children under 18 years old, in any capacity and for any length of time, must complete this process.
 All affiliated SOM programs/groups must complete the process below to be in compliance with the policy.

 What Is the Process?

-- Screening: All adults/mentors (18 years and older) have to have a criminal background check completed prior to interacting with any youth/children (younger than 18 years old).JHUSOM students may count their criminal background check results to fulfill this requirement so long as it has been conducted in the last five years and you can provide proof there were no adverse records found (email: SOMYouthPrograms@jhmi.edu).Non-Hopkins affiliated adults/mentors must complete a background check or provide proof there were no adverse records were found during a background check within the last year.
-To get a background check through the JHUSOM, click here to complete the correct forms.
-Submit the completed forms to SOMYouthPrograms@jhmi.edu.
+- Screening: All adults/mentors (18 years and older) have to have a criminal background check completed prior to interacting with any youth/children (younger than 18 years old).JHUSOM students may count their criminal background check results to fulfill this requirement so long as it has been conducted in the last five years and you can provide proof there were no adverse records found (email: SOMYouthPrograms@jhmi.edu).Non-Hopkins affiliated adults/mentors must complete a background check through JHUSOM or provide proof there were no adverse records found during a background check (through JHUSOM) within the last year.
+To get a background check through JHUSOM, please contact the Office of Student Pipeline Programs at SOMYouthPrograms@jhmi.edu.

 - Verification of Training for All Adults [email verification to SOMYouthPrograms@jhmi.edu]

-- Proof of Criminal Background Check with No Adverse Records for All Adults [email verification to SOMYouthPrograms@jhmi.edu]
+- Proof of Criminal Background Check with No Adverse Records for All Adults (email verification to SOMYouthPrograms@jhmi.edu)

-- NOTE: Additional requirements may be needed such as fingerprinting, which is required for persons who are employed to work in covered program.
+- NOTE: Additional requirements may be needed such as fingerprinting, which is required for persons who are employed to work in the covered program.
 These generally include persons who care for, supervise, work with, or otherwise have access to or contact with children through these programs.
 See Section II.B. of the Policy on the Safety of Children in University Programs.